YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 Task 1:

-- applying webscraping in unstructured data......
+- applying webscraping in unstructured data.....

 - analyzing customer reviews using sentimental analysis to sort positive and negative reviews.

 - preparing a powerpoint representation to highlight our insights and analysis.